Fully dynamic maximal matching in O(log n) update time: Fully dynamic algorithm with expected amortized time per update

 \section{Fully dynamic algorithm with expected amortized $O(\sqrt{n})$ time per update}

-\ignore{Let ${\cal M}$ denote the set of matched edges at any time during the algorithm.
-For a matched edge $(u,v)\in {\cal M}$, we call $u$ as the mate of $v$ and call $v$ as the mate of $u$.
-For a vertex $x$ if there is an edge incident to it from ${\cal M}$, then we call $x$ a matched vertex; otherwise we call $x$ as free vertex.} The algorithm maintains a partition of the set of vertices into two levels.
-We shall use $\LL(u)$ to denote the level of a vertex $u$.
-We define $\LL(u,v)$ for an edge $(u,v)$ as $\max(\LL(u),\LL(v))$.
+The algorithm maintains a partition of the set of vertices into two levels~- 0 and 1.
 We now introduce the concept of {\em ownership} of the edges.
-Each edge present in the graph will be owned by one or both of its end points as follows.
+Each edge present in the graph will be owned by one or both of its endpoints as follows.
 If both the endpoints of an edge are at level $0$, then it is owned by both of them.
 Otherwise it will be owned by exactly that endpoint which lies at higher level.
 If both the endpoints are at level 1, the tie will be broken suitably by the algorithm.
 As the algorithm proceeds, the vertices will make transition from one level to another and the ownership of edges will also change accordingly.
 Let $\OO_u$ denote the set of edges owned by $u$ at any moment of time.
-Each vertex $u\in V$ will keep the set $\OO_u$ in a dynamic hash table \cite{cuckoo} so that each search or deletion on $\OO_u$ can be performed in worst case $O(1)$ time and each insertion operation can be performed in expected $O(1)$ time.
+Each vertex $u\in V$ will keep the set $\OO_u$ in a dynamic hash table \cite{cuckoo} so that each search or deletion operation on $\OO_u$ can be performed in worst case $O(1)$ time and each insertion operation can be performed in expected $O(1)$ time.
 This hash table is also suitably augmented with a linked list storing $\OO_u$ so that we can retrieve all edges of set $\OO_u$ in $O(|\OO_u|)$ time.